 Steps to check Codex login status:

-- Run the status command in the same shell or terminal environment that will run Codex.
+- Run the status check in the same terminal environment that will run Codex.

 $ codex login status Logged in using ChatGPT